DappDevs/presentations/content/how-to-dappdev.md

 All that means is that the best way to identify and mitigate risk in a software application is by adding many layers of different types of verification.
 So even if you make one small error (and we ALL do), you have several other layers backing it up.
-There's no one direct path through the block of swiss cheese.
+There's no one direct path through the block of Swiss cheese.

 That's how you make code "bullet-proof"!